 It ended up being a commercial Reagan did years ago for Boraxo hand cleaner.
 It was during the Iran Contra scandal, and after Reagan washed his hands and the commercial ended, Wilkins thanked the president for this important message commenting that it was the first time President Reagan had come clean about anything all year!

 Bob also did a daytime show called Captain Cosmic geared towards kids and the Star Wars craze.
 He dressed up in a space suit type outfit with his trusty side kick robot 2T2.

-Bob launched even more Anime productions with the hugely popular Ultraman series, and even showed the kids the old serials like Flash Gordon.
+Bob launched even more Anime productions with the hugely popular Ultraman series, and in the end, some of the highest rated segments were the 103’s Flash Gordon episode.
 He liked to show Johnny Sokko and his Flying Robot and Captain Scarlet and the Mysterons.
 After two years he ended the show because he literally did everything he wanted to do.

 Sadly on January 7, 2009 it was announced that at the age of 76, Bob Wilkins had passed away quietly in Reno, NV from complications of Alzheimer’s.
 It ended the life of one of the most beloved men in bay area entertainment history.

 Thank you Bob for all you did.
 My dad worked hard and he used to work nights and it was a Saturday night ritual to mingle with him while he got ready for work during the start of Creature Features.

 My mom and I had great memories of staying up late watching the good and bad movies late on Saturday nights right before he left.
 A snack, Creature Features and Bob Wilkins was a guilty pleasure that even today makes me smile.
 Rest in Peace my friend.
 The joy you gave others will never be forgotten, and always be treasured.